 Make sure to ask how the claim will be settled when you call your insurer.

-If they settle the claim for you, you will need to pay the excess to your insurer.
-Before you claim, you should check your policy to see what excess you need to pay.
+If your insurer settles the claim for you, you will need to pay them the excess.
+Before you claim, check your policy to see how much you will owe.

-If your insurer rejects your claim but you have checked your policy and believe your claim is valid, you should contact them to complain.
+If your insurer rejects your claim but you have checked your policy and believe it is valid, you should contact the provider to complain.

-If they do not offer to change their decision you could ask the financial ombudsman to assess your claim.
+If they do not change their decision you could ask the financial ombudsman to assess your claim.